JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 Next, the key stream is mathematically combined with the plaintext to produce a ciphertext.
 This combination is typically an XOR operation.
 For decryption, you can just reverse the operation.
 (Note that A XOR B = B XOR A, in the case A and B are bit-strings.
 So the order to an XOR operation in a stream cipher does not matter for the result.
 This property is known as commutativity.)

 A typical XOR stream cipher is depicted in *Figure 3*.
-You first take a key K and use it to generate a keystream.
+You first take a private key K and use it to generate a keystream.
 The keystream is, then, combined with the plaintext via an XOR operation to produce the ciphertext.
 Any agent that receives the ciphertext can easily decrypt it if they have the key K. All she needs to do is create a keystream as long as the ciphertext according to the specified procedure of the scheme and XOR it with the ciphertext.

 *Figure 3: An XOR stream cipher*